sksmsharma/consumer-trends-analysis/README.md

 Overview

 This project analyzes customer purchasing behavior and consumer trends using **Python**, **PostgreSQL (SQL)**, and **Power BI**.
-It showcases an end-to-end analytics workflow—from data cleaning to insight generation and dashboard visualization—to support data-driven business decisions.
+It showcases an end-to-end analytics workflow from data cleaning to insight generation and dashboard visualization—to support data-driven business decisions.

 Objectives